dmitryduev/DeepStreaks/readme.md

 # DeepStreaks: identifying Near-Earth Asteroids (NEAs) in the Zwicky Transient Facility (ZTF) data with deep learning

-DeepStreaks is a deep learning framework developed to efficiently identify streaking near-Earth objects in the data of the [Zwicky Transient Facilty (ZTF)](https://ztf.caltech.edu), a wide-field time-domain survey using a dedicated 47 sq. deg. camera attached to the Samuel Oschin Telescope at the Palomar Observatory in California, United States.
+DeepStreaks is a convolutional neural network-based deep learning system designed to efficiently identify streaking near-Earth objects in the data of the [Zwicky Transient Facilty (ZTF)](https://ztf.caltech.edu), a wide-field time-domain survey using a dedicated 47 deg$^2$ camera attached to the Samuel Oschin 48-inch telescope at the Palomar Observatory in California, United States.
+The system demonstrates 95-98\% true positive rate while keeping the false positive rate below 1\%, which significantly reduces human involvement in the streak identification process.
-The performance is great: well above 95% accuracy when compared to the performance of human scanners, occasionally reaching ~200%.
 The system is deployed and is adapted for usage within the ZTF Solar system framework.

-From December 15, 2018 - January 15, 2018, over 10 NEAs were discovered with the help of DeepStreaks.
+During its first month of operation, DeepStreaks discovered 10 near-Earth asteroids.

 For details, please see Duev et al., MNRAS, 2019 (in prep.).